-The mission of the Edina / BBB Cycling Team is to build a passion for cycling that will last a lifetime.
+The mission of the Edina Mountain Bike Team is to build a passion for cycling that will last a lifetime.
 The team embraces the National Interscholastic Cycling Association's (NICA) core values of Equality, Inclusivity, Strong Mind, Strong Body, and Strong Character.

 The original Edina Cycling Team was founded in the summer of 2013 by Tom Kendall.
 Tom coached a local snowboard team and was impressed at how snowboarding attracted young athletes that were not interested in typical high school Winter sports.
 When the Minnesota High School Cycling League was founded in 2012 Tom thought the sport might attract similar youth that were not interested in standard high school Fall sports.
 He decided to get involved with the league to learn more about the program.
 The experience impressed him, and he started the Edina team the following year.